 In case you haven’t heard, there’s a polar vortex coming (are there many other things that sound as ominous?!).
-With this arctic blast likely affecting most of our markets, we want to remind our community of owners to prioritize safety during this time — the safety of yourselves, your renters, and your car(s).
+With this arctic blast likely affecting most of our markets, we want to remind our community of hosts to prioritize safety during this time — the safety of yourselves, your guests, and your car(s).
 We’re here to weather the storm together and share with you our learnings from the last polar vortex we saw almost exactly two years ago.

 What to expect: